 You’ve been thinking about adding a second property to your real estate portfolio.
 You have the idea that with your second property, you’ll move into that one, have it become your owner occupied and then rent out your first home.
 Kudos to you!
 This is an exciting opportunity and with the right mortgage broker on your side, this adventure is totally possible!

-In this blog post, we’ll discuss buying a second home, renting out the first and how it’s all possible.
+In this blog post, we’ll discuss buying a second home in Canada, renting out the first and how it’s all possible.
 Let’s get started!

 Why Turn Your Home into a Rental Property?

 The costs associated with purchasing a second home can deter a lot of hopeful buyers.
 Especially as those buyers are currently dealing with the costs associated with their first home.
 However, when you shift the costs of the first home to tenants by renting it out, it creates potential passive income as well as different tax benefits.